defdefred/sshush/README.md

 Request for agreement is uploaded to a dedicated folder (the receiver sshush-key).
 You need to know the receiver email, folders are not browsable.

-[tar gzip ou pas?]
 The filename of the request for agreement is the requester sshush-key and the max file size is 1KB.
-The content is a tar file with:
+2 files are mandatory:
-- "RFA": the request for agreement which is utf-8 text encryted with the receiver public ssh-key using the `age` or `rage` tool for privacy.
+- "sshush-key.txt": the request for agreement which is utf-8 text encryted with the receiver public ssh-key using the `age` or `rage` tool for privacy.
-- "RFA.sig": the signing of the request for agreement with the requester private ssh-key.
+- "sshush-key.sig": the signing of the request for agreement with the requester private ssh-key using ssh-keygen.

-The server is capable to make signature validation, but not to access the RFA content.
+The server is capable to make signature validation, but not to access the `sshush-key.txt` content, nor to assure you that the identity is real.
+You need to ensure by yourself, who is asking for agreement!

 The server is regulary checking the folders to:
 - validating/transmetting the request to the dedicated folder in the receiver storage.